jstayton/jquery-marcopolo/README.markdown

 And that's it!
 While this example demonstrates a number of fundamental concepts, the possibilities extend far beyond the straightforward _search, click, redirect_ setup shown here.
-Check out the wiki for some more advanced recipes.
+Check out the [examples](http://jstayton.github.com/jquery-marcopolo) for some more advanced recipes.

 Options
 -------